Mounting and accessing physical disks from WSL2 using wsl –mount

 Useful WSL commands that will save you time

-To keep the environment up to date, you can update the WSL kernel manually and revert if something doesn't convince you:
+To keep the environment up to date, you can manually update the WSL kernel and revert if something doesn't suit you:

 wsl --update